Qatar Rail: Projects

-Lusail LRT: Lusail is an upcoming waterfront development that will house up to 200,000 residents in the future.
+Lusail Tram: Lusail is an upcoming waterfront development that will house up to 200,000 residents in the future.
 The Lusail Light Rail Transit (LLRT) network, a tram-based system, will connect all the major points in the city.
 The network will consist of four main tram lines (Red, Green, Purple, Yellow), and 37 passenger train stations including 10 underground.